dhruvi29/option-pricing/README.md

 4. Present value of xpected future payoff -> Required value of call / put

 > gives exact same results as version 1
+> Version 1 & 2 donot have multilevels and does not account number of days to expiry - We discount it by one year.
+Hence, it gives us value of an option that expires one year from now while calculating only one branch / level (i.e. not multi-level)

 #### Version 3: Multilevel - Include days to expiry + Recursive solution